-Then, the positive change in $\delta$ reduces the number of activated slices per token and, therefore, lowers the precision and vice versa.
-This enables our \textit{elastic quantization} for fine-grained control over computation and memory usage.

-\paragraph{Challenge 2: Generalizing across precisions.} Elastic inference requires the router to effectively accommodate a dynamic target precision budget (i.e., average bit-width).
-To achieve this, we apply a \textit{target precision scheduling} mechanism in the training process to enforce the router to explore different precision combinations during the training process.
+\paragraph{Challenge 2: Generalizing across precisions.} Any-precision inference requires the router to effectively accommodate a dynamic target precision budget (i.e., average bit-width).
+To achieve this, we apply a \textit{target precision scheduling} mechanism in the training process to encourage the router to explore different precision combinations.
 Specifically, we control router convergence through a budget-aware regularization objective defined by

 where the term $(\operatorname{AvgBits} - b(t))$ adaptively encourages bit slice pruning when the current average bit-width exceeds the target, and promotes slice activation otherwise.

-The average number of bits ($\operatorname{AvgBits}$) in (\ref{eq:reg}) is estimated during training by counting activated bit slices per token.
-We define entries that exceed $0.5$ score in $\mathcal{G}(\mathbf{S})$ as active which can be formulated as
+The $\operatorname{AvgBits}$ in (\ref{eq:reg}) is estimated during training by counting activated bit slices per token.
+We define entries with scores exceeding $0.5$ in $\mathcal{G}(\mathbf{S})$ as active, which can be formulated as